Previously …

 Then iterate through the array to find the matching hash.
 Upon locating

-a reversed order, so the next revision is i-1
+a reversed order, so the next revision is i-1, rather than i+1.

 Lastly, to get a historical revision of the given file in a git repository, one uses: